2lenet/HermesBundle/docs/troubleshooting.md

 2. Do you have a lot a mails in queue ?

-If you have a cron, you can juste wait and your mail will bu sent, or you can increase the number of mails by batch :
+If you have a cron, just wait for your mail to be sent.
+You can increase the numbers of mails per batch with `--nb=`

 ```bash
 bin/console lle:hermes:send --nb=1000
 ```